 As we walked along 5th Avenue, I quickly realised I was going to have to come back.
 With my daughter, and without the boys.

 “We’re just going to pop in here.”
 I said to Actually Daddy.
-“Why?” came the nonplussed reply.
+“Why?
+What do you need?” came the nonplussed reply.

 We didn’t have time to visit Forever 21, and now we’re home I keep seeing how cool their clothing is for teenagers, so if for nothing else, we will return to shop there.
 Plus, it being New York, the customisation options in boutique shops are endless.
 We designed the perfect pair of Converse in Manhattan – we just need to go back when we have enough allowance to pay for them!